Scott McNeil

 Demonstrate strategic planning — You will be able to clearly demonstrate the logic behind your risk finance decision-making process.

-Make data driven decisions — You will gain access to comparative data that will help provide insight to support your organization’s broader operational excellence goals.
+Make data driven decisions — You will gain access to comparative data that will help provide insight to support your organisation’s broader operational excellence goals.

 A Marsh risk engineering position paper defines the high level of standards that would be expected within the oil, gas and petrochemical industry.
 They include technical guidance, share best practice and include suggestions for improving operations.